BMW will preview its first electric SUV model this week with the unveiling of a new concept car at the Beijing motor show.

-This will be the precursor to a proper production car, predicted to be named the i3X, that's set to rival the Jaguar I-Pace and Audi E-tron.
+This will be the precursor to a proper production car, the BMW iX3, that's set to rival the Jaguar I-Pace and Audi E-tron.
 It will use BMW's fifth-generation (and most advanced) electric powertrain technology when it arrives on roads in 2019.

 Prior to the release of two preview images that show the car's flat-faced wheel design and front grille opening, spy photographers caught an i3X development car testing in Scandinavia, where the range of its battery pack was being evaluated in conditions that regularly dip below -10deg C.